usharesoft/appcenter-docs/admin/en/source/pages/backup/backup-database.rst

 	$ rsync /tmp/$f root@<BACKUP-DESTINATION>
 	$ rsync /tmp/$l root@<BACKUP-DESTINATION>

-This only works if the database instance is stopped to ensure a consistent dump of the database.
+.. warning:: This only works if the database instance is stopped to ensure a consistent dump of the database.
 Otherwise you get a corrupt, inconsistent backup.

 The issue with this method is if you have only one database instance, then you are effectively stopping your service to do the backup.
 To overcome this you need to use replication, for example master-slave.